sangkeon/opaguide_src/chap4/builtinfunction.md

 ```

 ### JWT Signature Verification
 Functions validating JWT signatures have the form io.jwt.verify_<algorithm> (string, secret_or_certificate).
 To verify JWT signed by the HS512 algorithm, the function io.jwt.verfiy_hs512 can be used.
 If the signature algorithm is RS512, io.jwt.verify_rs512 can be used.
 The secret_or_certificate argument is either a secret code or a string containing the public key, depending on the algorithm.
-If verification is successful, the true is returned.
+If verification is successful, then true is returned.

 In the previous example, we validate the JWT generated by the HS512 algorithm, the secret code "secret", and the results are as follows.